SolaceLabs/customer-controlled-region-reference-architectures/gke/README.md

 # Reference Terraform for Google Kubernetes Engine

 We provide a sample Terraform that you can use as a reference to set up your Kubernetes cluster using Google Kubernetes Engine (GKE).
-This Terraform gives you a recommended practices for the cluster to help ensure your deployment of PubSub+ Cloud is successful.
+This Terraform gives you a recommended practices for the cluster to help ensure your deployment of Solace Cloud is successful.

 You can review the architecture and understand how to deploy using the Terraform.
 For information about the architecture, see: